IGPla/systembuilder/templates/README.md

 Allowed values:

-- ACTION: start, stop, status, restart (more in "actions" section)
+- MOMENT: start, afterstart, stop, afterstop, status, restart (more in "actions" section)
 - STEP_NAME: put here what you want
 - STEP_FLAG: a flag name (more in "flags" section)
 - STEP_ACTION: copyfile, runcommand, replacement, newfile, append (more in "step actions" section)
 - REST_OF_OPTIONS: each kind of action have their own custom options

-Actions:
+Moments:

-- start: this action starts the service with all dependencies.
-Steps with this action will be performed before docker starts the service
+- start: Steps in this moment will be performed before docker starts the service
+- afterstart: Steps in this moment will be performed after docker starts the service
-- stop: this action stops the service with all dependencies.
-Steps with this action will be performed before docker stops the service
+- stop: Steps in this moment will be performed before docker stops the service
+- afterstop: Steps in this moment will be performed after docker stops the service
-- status: this actions reads the status of the service.
-Steps with this action will be performed before check
+- status: Steps in this moment will be performed before check status
 - restart: applies start and stop, thus, start steps and stop steps will be performed

 Flags:

-Flags are the keywords that you decide to trigger events.
+Flags are the keywords that you decide to trigger steps.
 Each step will have a flag.
 If user use builder.py with a flag "FLAG1", all steps with that flag in the running action will be performed.
-In other words, is a way to categorize a step in a given action and allow to filter every action to run only a subset of steps.
+In other words, this is a way to categorize a step in a given moment and allow to filter every moment to run only a subset of steps.

 Step actions: